manschuer/CPoE/experiments/results/README.md

-## folder where to store the results
+## folder, where to store the results